Community Matters To Us

 We understand that in small towns, someone has to volunteer to help.
 Tables and chairs have to be put away after the meeting is over.
 Community organizations need monetary contributions to fund their projects.

-We have done a lot of these tours, and there are many more pictures of happy children here: Do yourself a favor and click on the photo and scroll through the images.
+We have done a lot of these tours over the years, so there are many more pictures of happy children here.

 Honor Student Program